-The office works collaboratively with Washoe County Human Services Agency, Washoe County Juvenile Services, and The Nevada Department of Health and Human Services, Youth Parole Bureau all in an attempt to support student success in transitioning back to public education.
-On a weeklybasis, student placement or re-entry meetings are jointly facilitated.
-These meetings are designed to meetcollectively with students and their families, as well as school administration regarding a student's re-entry into school following some form of incarceration, residential treatment, and/or some behavioral incident.
-The focus of these meetings is on positive student transitions and building a plan to support a student tobecome successful within the school district.
+The Division works collaboratively with Washoe County Human Services Agency, Washoe County Juvenile Services, and The Nevada Department of Health and Human Services, Youth Parole Bureau.
+On a weekly basis, student placement or re-entry meetings are jointly facilitated.
+These meetings are designed to meet collectively with students and their families, as well as school administration regarding a student's re-entry into school following some form of incarceration, residential treatment, and/or some behavioral incident.
+The focus of these meetings is on positive student transitions and building a plan to support a student to become successful within the school district.